Prague Experience logoPrague tourist information & travel guide logo

 Shopping in Prague

-The main Prague shopping area is in the New Town.
+The main shopping area in Prague is in the New Town.
 A line of shops, department stores and malls runs down Wenceslas Square, along Na Příkopě street, and into Republic Square.

 In the Old Town and Lesser Town, small shops sell art, crystal and tourist souvenirs.